NEST-Protocol/NEST-Fi-User-Guide/README.md

 You can select "Stop order" at the same time when placing an order in the market order, after successful opening a position, it will be automatically closed according to the price you set.

-Service fee for Stop Loss and Take Profit orders: 0.1% of the position+15 NEST(execution fee).
+Service fee for Stop Loss and Take Profit orders: 15 NEST(execution fee).

 This fee will be deducted directly from the margin when the order is closed.